Best affordable 360 Cameras (under $300)

 Insta360 X2 360 camera

-Even though the specs for video and photos on paper ( see above chart) don’t look improved from the Insta360 One X, due to the processor and sensor upgrade, the quality is far better.
+Even though the specs for video and photos on paper ( see above chart) don’t look improved from the Insta360 One X, due to the processor and sensor upgrade, the quality is far better. ( which is why i removed One X from my list of best budget cams)

 Reasons X2 better than Insta360 One X: